jmiquis/TFG-DDD-Theoretical/docs/value-objects.md

 DDD purists won't like this 🔪 , but I have used annotations in this project.
-Their reason : Every annotation is an infrastructure leak which will made our domain framwork's dependent.
+Their reason : Every annotation is an infrastructure leak which will made our domain a framework's slave.
 In a long term we will have to change this and it will became a problem 100 %.
 My reason : I'm just arrived to DDD and I didn't want to add extra complexity to this project.

 There are many valid annotations in order to create a VO: